oristopo/nanoTAPR/README.md

 ------------------------------------------

-If the host computer (typically a laptop) hibernates or suspends, you will have to remove power from the VNA and exit TAPR software.
+If the host computer (typically a laptop) hibernates or suspends, you will have to remove power from nanoVNA and exit TAPR software.
-Then reconnect power to the VNA and restart the TAPR application.
+Then reconnect power to nanoVNA and restart the TAPR application.

 Calibration Modes are Single-threaded
 -------------------------------------